ruediste/btrbck/doc/src/backup.md

 # BtrBck - BTRFS Backup Tool

-The backup system provided by the LAP is based on the snapshot feature of BTRFS.
+This backup system is based on the snapshot feature of BTRFS.
 All data of an application is placed in a single BTRFS subvolume.
 This allows instant, atomic snapshots to be taken while the application is running.
 If the application is later restored from the snapshot, it looks to the application